-For most children, torticollis goes away after a day or two.
+For most children, torticollis goes away after a day or 2.
 All your child may need is some rest, and perhaps a towel wrapped around the neck to keep it still.

-This temporary problem sometimes happens when your child’s lymph nodes are hot and swollen (inflamed) after he has had an ear infection or a cold.
+This temporary problem sometimes happens when your child’s lymph nodes are hot and swollen (inflamed) after they have had an ear infection or a cold.

-Torticollis can also develop if your child hurts his head or neck.
+Torticollis can also develop if your child hurts their head or neck.
 The joints between the bones in the neck swell and become sore.